-- Define the basic concepts of business and economics, summarize the types of companies that comprise the world of business, and explain business interdependence and competition. - 2.
-Demonstrate an awareness of the importance of business trends including globalization and e-commerce. - Explain the role of business and economics in promoting social responsibility and ethical behavior in all levels of business. - Use business and economic concepts to solve business and economic problems. - Define the importance and application of law in American and global business operations. - Demonstrate effective two-way communication skills in the solution of business and economic problems.
+- Define the basic concepts of business and economics, summarize the types of companies that comprise the world of business, and explain business interdependence and competition. - Demonstrate an awareness of the importance of business trends including globalization and e-commerce. - 3.
+Explain the role of business and economics in promoting social responsibility and ethical behavior in all levels of business. - 4.
+Use business and economic concepts to solve business and economic problems. - 5.
+Define the importance and application of law in American and global business operations. - 6.
+Demonstrate effective two-way communication skills in the solution of business and economic problems. - 7.
+Use critical thinking skills in the solution of business and economic problems. - Describe the effects of government regulation and taxation on business and economic activities.